Website Logos: Did You Know That Web Designers and Graphic Designers Are Living in Different Worlds?

-Usually, graphic designers are designing logos, business and rack cards, letterheads – in short everything for print media.
+Usually, graphic designers are designing logos, business and rack cards, and letterheads – in short everything for print media.
 Their tools work with a different resolution than the web colleagues.
 However, the most important factor they do not have to consider is designing for different formats and devices.

 Web designers on the other hand have to deal with rules and regulations like accessibility for people with disabilities, website speed, readability, clarity in layout, easy navigation, etc., etc. They use an entirely different set of tools.

-Because these different paths cross at one crucial point that is part of your brand, your business card, your website: The website logo.
+The different paths cross at one crucial point that is part of your brand, your business card, and your website: The website logo.
 The format of the logo can and will decide the format of your website and vice versa.
 If you already have decided that you want a typical wide website layout with a menubar of about 100-pixel height, square website logos won’t fit.
-Similar, if you decided on a left vertical menubar, horizontal website logos will be a no-go.
+Similarly, if you decided on a left vertical menubar, horizontal website logos will be a no-go.

 Also, consider that websites have responsive, mobile versions where the header often just consists of the website logo and the three lines “Burger Menu”.

 The colors of the logo can and will determine the color scheme of the website.
 In 2021, website colors are ruled by readability for people with disabilities (aka accessibility, see our post about ADA compliance): there is a minimum contrast requirement that needs to be matched otherwise color-blind visitors will have trouble reading.
 Potentially, the website owner runs into the trouble of accessibility lawsuits.

 Website Logos and Font Choice: Adobe Fonts vs Google Fonts